About Jason Chow

 Although Asana is much-lauded, it does have its share of downsides.
 These weaknesses aren’t necessarily bad but may exclude them from some demographics.
 For example, it can be pretty complex for newbies, but that’s simply due to overwhelming capabilities.

 So, if you’re shopping elsewhere for an Asana alternative, you've come to the right place.
-Here are eight strong contenders to Asana that you may find extremely useful.
+Here are nine strong contenders to Asana that you may find extremely useful.

 Founded in 2012 by Roy Mann, Eran Kampf, and Eran Zinman, Monday.com was formerly known as daPulse.
 Monday.com has 127,000 customers, which is a pretty nifty figure.
 Its interface showcases a highly customizable visual table of rows and columns, which gives off a more modern take and is easy to use.